The Chinese evergreen is a charming house plant of tropical origin with striking large oval variegated leaves and modest growing requirements.

 Life is Better When You Garden™

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE The information, including but not limited to, text, graphics, images and other material contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website or in any linked materials.
+Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition or treatment before undertaking a new healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website or in any linked materials.